Find detailed information about what each empty project contains or should contain if you wish to create it manually.

-As you can see the most important package that you need is Bellatrix.SpecFlow.Web.MSTest, it depends on all below packages.
+As you can see the most important package that you need is Bellatrix.SpecFlow.Mobile.MSTest, it depends on all below packages.
 This is the bare minimum.
-Next you need to install the BELLATRIX browser NuGets.
-Each of them brings the correct version of WebDriver for the specific platform.
-This way you can install the version you like depending on your needs, making possible to use the latest version of Chrome but have 2 versions old Firefox.
+Next, you need to install the BELLATRIX browser package- in this case, Chrome.
+It brings the correct version of WebDriver for the specific platform.
+We use the chrome driver for testing mobile web and hybrid application.
+This is why there is a dependency on Bellatrix.Web.MSTest which gives you

 Microsoft.NET.Test.Sdk, MSTest.TestAdapter,** MSTest.TestFramework** are prerequisites so that you can execute MSTest framework tests.

 Also, we use Unity inversion of control container inside BELLATRIX for many things.
 You will not be able to use it directly, but there are a couple of ways that you will use it in your code for some more complex scenarios.

 Lastly, we install StyleCop.Analyzers, we use it to enforce coding standards in the tests code.